claudia-mendes/Causal-Analysis-Grapevine-Yields-Downy-Mildew/README.md

 Outputs: Monthly results saved in text files under results_DR_pests/.

-Note: Run this script separately for each month from April to September.
+Note: Note: Run this script separately for each month from April to September by updating the treatment variable suffix (e.g., "apr", "may") and the corresponding climate variable index (e.g., _4, _5).

 MFF = downy mildew incidence (DI)